Habitability of the early Earth: Liquid water under a faint young Sun facilitated by strong tidal heating due to a

-The resulting transfer of angular momentum between the Earth's rotation and the orbit of the Moon leads to an increase of $a$ and, hence, to a decrease of $\dot{E'}_{\rm tid}$ on a time scale of 10\,Myr to 100\,Myr, the details of which are in fact unknown.
+The resulting transfer of angular momentum, mostly between the Earth's rotation and the orbit of the Moon, leads to an increase of $a$ and, hence, to a decrease of $\dot{E'}_{\rm tid}$ on a time scale of 10\,Myr to 100\,Myr, the details of which are in fact unknown.
 Detailed modeling of the tidal heating evolution in the early Earth would require a better knowledge of the planetary structure, in particular of the thickness and temperature of a possible mantle in which most of the tidal heating is supposed to occur \citep{2009ApJ...707.1000H}.
 Our knowledge of the internal evolution of the early Earth after the Moon forming giant impact, however, is far from being complete.
 In fact, these uncertainties in the parameterization of the model would dominate the (unknown and so far untestable) errors in the results of a detailed modeling of the orbital evolution in the early Earth-Moon system.

-Because of these uncertainties, we choose a much more simple but not necessarily much less plausible approach and characterize the evolution of the tidal heating rate by a characteristic tidal heat flux ($F_{\rm t,0}$), which Eq.~\eqref{eq:heat_eE} suggests to be about $52\,{\rm W\,m}^{-2}$ in the early Earth, and a characteristic time scale for the tidal evolution ($t_{\rm tid}$).
+Because of these uncertainties, we start our reflections on the tidal heating with a simple but not necessarily implausible approach and characterize the evolution of the tidal heating rate by a characteristic tidal heat flux ($F_{\rm t,0}$) and a characteristic time scale for the tidal evolution ($t_{\rm tid}$).
 Orbital evolution due to tides as well as the resulting tidal heating often follow an exponential or near-exponential decay law \citep{2007SSRv..129...35Z}.
 We therefore parameterize the evolution of the tidal heat flux as